Counselor Education, Counseling Psychology - COUN

 COUN 7340 GROUP COUNSELING (3) LEC.
 3. Leading, developing, evaluating a counseling group; including group proposal, session development, group dynamics, group leadership and evaluation, treatment planning; group intervention, counseling skills.

 COUN 7360 ADVANCED COUNSELING PRACTICE (3) LEC.
-3. Students must successfully pass the Introduction to Counseling Practice (COUN 7350)course before they are permitted to enroll in Advanced Counseling Practice.
-An intensive study of advanced counseling skills with supervised experience.
+3. An intensive study of advanced counseling skills with supervised experience.
 Class format will include lecture, group discussion, role play, case and videotaped counseling practice analysis, observational analysis and evaluation of counseling techniques.

 COUN 7410 ORIENTATION TO CLINICAL MENTAL HEALTH COUNSELING (3) LEC.
 3. Orientation to clinical mental health counseling to include roles, responsibilities, systems, theories, professional issues, and history.